DragaDoncila/workshop-demo/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "nag-demo" is free and open source software
+Distributed under the terms of the [BSD-3] license, "workshop-demo" is free and open source software

 ## Issues